markcot/fundamentals-project/README.md

 - Review patterns in meal times and days of the week

 ##### Conclusion
-- Summarise conclusions of the analysis.
+- Summarise conclusions of the analysis
+- Comparision result with other analysis